cerner/terra-ui/src/terra-dev-site/contributing/DeveloperWorkflow.c.contributing.md

 ## Running Webdriver.io (WDIO) Tests

-For Terra UI, we use also use [Webdriver.io](http://webdriver.io/) for testing, including browser tests for functionality and visual regression testing and accessibility testing for components.
+We use Webdriver.io for browser testing functionality, visual regression testing, and accessibility testing.

 Run the following command in the root directory to run Webdriver.io for all packages.